EricPuig10/continuous-delivery-playground/docs/03-adding-test-to-the-pipeline.md

 ## Adding a testing stage to our continuous integration process

 Given that our application code is not in the root folder, we need to tell GH Actions where to run the commands from.
-Lets specify that the NPM commands needs to be run from the modern-web-app directory.
+Lets specify that the NPM commands needs to be run from the modern-web-app directory.a

 ```yml
 defaults: